PHPDev7313/trevron/manuals/Errors/error_handling_disclosure_system_architecture_specification_v_1.md

 ### 12.1 Versioning Policy

-- MAJOR: Breaking architectural changes
+* MAJOR: Breaking architectural changes
-- MINOR: New capabilities without breaking guarantees
+* MINOR: New capabilities without breaking guarantees
-- PATCH: Internal refinements
+* PATCH: Internal refinements

 ### 12.2 Change Control

 All changes must:

-- Preserve fail-closed behavior
+* Preserve fail-closed behavior
-- Respect separation of concerns
+* Respect separation of concerns
-- Be documented in a version increment
+* Be documented in a version increment

 ---

+## 13. ErrorResponder Abstraction (v1.1)

+### 13.1 Purpose

+The ErrorResponder is a centralized orchestration component responsible for converting a sanitized `ErrorContext` into a concrete response format appropriate for the request audience.

+It exists to remove conditional logic from the Kernel and to ensure that all error responses pass through a single, auditable path.

+### 13.2 Responsibilities

+The ErrorResponder **must**:

+* Accept a fully sanitized `ErrorContext`
+* Inspect request characteristics (e.g., expected response format)
+* Delegate rendering to the appropriate renderer
+* Return a fully-formed response object

+The ErrorResponder **must not**:

+* Perform error classification
+* Inspect raw exceptions
+* Decide whether disclosure is allowed

+### 13.3 Renderer Selection Strategy

+Renderer selection may be based on:

+* Explicit request headers (e.g., Accept)
+* Execution context (HTTP vs CLI)

+Renderer selection must be deterministic and testable.

+### 13.4 Compliance Requirement

+All error responses exposed outside the Kernel **must** originate from the ErrorResponder.
+Any bypass is considered an architectural violation.

+---

+## 14. Threat Model Appendix (v1.1)

+### 14.1 Threats Explicitly Addressed

+This architecture is designed to mitigate the following classes of threats:

+#### 14.1.1 Information Disclosure

+* Accidental exposure of stack traces
+* Leakage of file paths or internal class names
+* Exposure of internal error codes to untrusted users

+#### 14.1.2 Misconfiguration Risk

+* Incorrect environment flags
+* Missing configuration values
+* Partial deployments

+#### 14.1.3 Developer Error

+* Forgetting to disable debug output
+* Rendering exceptions directly
+* Bypassing centralized error handling

+#### 14.1.4 User Manipulation

+* Forcing debug output via headers
+* Query parameter manipulation
+* Cookie or session tampering

+### 14.2 Explicitly Out-of-Scope Threats

+The following are acknowledged but not addressed by this architecture:

+* Compromised server environments
+* Malicious insiders with deployment access
+* Runtime memory inspection attacks
+* Denial-of-service attacks

+These threats must be handled by infrastructure, operational policy, or external security controls.

+### 14.3 Fail-Closed Guarantees

+In all identified threat scenarios, the system guarantees:

+* Debug data is stripped unless explicitly authorized
+* Exceptions are never rendered directly
+* Safe defaults are applied when components fail

+---

-## 13. Future Extensions (Non-Binding)
+## 15. Future Extensions (Non-Binding)

 Potential future additions include:

-- Exception-to-status mapping tables
+* Exception-to-status mapping tables
-- Central ErrorResponder abstraction
-- Structured logging integration
+* Structured logging integration
-- External error reporting hooks
+* External error reporting hooks
-- Security audit trails
+* Security audit trails

 ---

 ## 14. Canonical Statement

 This specification defines the authoritative error handling architecture for the framework.
 Any implementation or extension that violates the principles or guarantees described herein is considered non-compliant.